 The lack of expertise and understanding in working with shame has caused great hardship and pain to many individuals.
 Shame, like trauma, puts the body in a freeze state and lowers the ability to think and act clearly.
 Shame feels like a fog or cover, something that is external, that makes it hard to function.
 Usually, it is not a single shock to the system, like an accident or a hospitalization, but a series of more subtle shocks, a slow drip, drip, drip that disrupts normal functioning and creates feelings of isolation and powerlessness.

 The Center For Healing Shame is based in Berkeley, California.
-Workshops are offered several times a year, as well as a full training and certification program for therapists.
+Workshops are offered in Berkeley, at various other locations in the United States and Canada, and online.
+There is also a full training and certification program for therapists.
 The education is designed to help therapists show clients how to recognize shame, work through it and move on by:

 - Becoming more sensitive to the shaming often implicit in the therapy situation and learning how to counter shame in therapy.

 - Helping clients separate feelings of shame from other emotions.